The-Penis.comThe penis problems page: The answers to your most personal questions are all here!

 You may, however, have to face the possibility that you have to live with this, in which case, as I said above, therapy would be no bad thing.

 20 Question: Hi.
-Ever since I was 13 or 14 I have had a twist in my penis, it's something I never really figured out why I have, but I do, and I have come to accept it.
+Ever since I was young I have had a twist in my penis, it's something I never really figured out why I have, but I do, and I have come to accept it.
 It basically looks like a normal penis accept instead of hanging straight down the skin twists so I'm looking at the side of it instead of the top.

 This is something I do worry about, and I thought you may be able to answer or maybe have some advice for me.
 The twist itself is not too bad, and most of the time it doesn't bother me.
 But there are times when my penis will twist itself all the way around so I am looking at the bottom of my penis instead of the top.